-The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; and the control and diversion of storm water.
+The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; the control and diversion of storm water; and the construction of roads and related facilities.
 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities.
-The District is also authorized to develop parks and recreation facilities, including the issuance of bonds payable from taxes for such purposes.
+The District is also authorized to develop parks and recreational facilities, including the issuance of bonds payable from taxes for such purposes.
 The District is also empowered to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts, after approval by the voters of the District.
-Additionally, the District may, subject to certain limitations, develop and finance roads.

 The TCEQ exercises continuing supervisory jurisdiction over the District.
-In order to obtain the consent for creation from the City of Houston, within whose corporate limits the District lies, the District is required to observe certain requirements of the City of Houston which: (i) limit the purposes for which the District may sell bonds for the acquisition, construction, and improvement of waterworks, wastewater, and drainage facilities, the provision of parks and recreational facilities and roads; (ii) limit the net effective interest rate on such bonds and other terms of such bonds; (iii) require approval by the City of Houston of District construction plans; and (iv) permit connections only to lots and commercial or multi-family reserves described in plats which have been approved by the Planning Commission of the City of Houston and recorded in the real property records.
+To comply with its consent ordinance for creation from the City, within which the District is located, the District is required to observe certain requirements of the City consent ordinance which: limit the purposes for which the District may sell bonds to the acquisition, construction, and improvement of waterworks, wastewater, drainage, park and recreational facilities and roads and related improvements; limit the net effective interest rate on such bonds and other terms of such bonds; require approval by the City of District construction plans; and permit connections only to lots and commercial or multi-family reserves described in plats which have been approved by the Planning Commission of the City and recorded in the real property records.
 Construction and operation of the District's system is subject to the regulatory jurisdiction of additional governmental agencies.
 See "THE SYSTEM-Regulation."